One of My New Favorite Goat Cheeses

 Where to Purchase Sainte-Maure Caprifeuille

-I don't think you're going to find it in your everyday supermarket, but some of the high-end markets like Whole Foods or Wegmans should carry it.
-If all else fails, you can always order it online but be prepared to pay for overnight shipping.
+You won't find it in your everyday supermarket, but some high-end markets like Whole Foods or Wegmans should carry it.
+If everything doesn't work, you can always order it online but be prepared to pay for overnight shipping.